-In 1993 and prior, the Company had a business arrangement with The Prudential wherein, for a fee, the Company accepted settled claim payment obligations of certain property and casualty insurers, and, concurrently, became the owner of the annuity or assignee of the annuity proceeds funded by the property and casualty insurers specifically to fulfill these fully settled obligations.
+In 1993 and prior, the Company had a business arrangement with The Prudential Insurance Company of America ("The Prudential") wherein, for a fee, the Company accepted settled claim payment obligations of certain property and casualty insurers, and, concurrently, became the owner of the annuity or assignee of the annuity proceeds funded by the property and casualty insurers specifically to fulfill these fully settled obligations.
 In these circumstances, the Company would be liable if The Prudential, which has an A+ (Superior) financial strength rating from A.M.
 Best Company ("A.M.
 Best"), was unable to make the annuity payments.
-The estimated cost to replace all such annuities for which the Company was contingently liable at December 31, 2009 and 2008 was \$152.3 million and \$152.1 million, respectively.
+The table below presents the estimated cost to replace all such annuities for which the Company was contingently liable for the periods indicated: